wp-plugins/grey-admin-color-schemes/readme.txt

 Grey color schemes for the admin area of WordPress 3.8.

-=A Touch of Blue=
-The Modern Grey theme with a blue hilight for the current selected menu item.
+* 'A Touch of Blue' - The Modern Grey theme with a blue hilight for the current selected menu item.

-=Classic Grey=
-The Classic Grey colour scheme from WordPress 3.7, a very light grey for menu items and white backgrounds.
+* 'Classic Grey' - The Classic Grey colour scheme from WordPress 3.7, a very light grey for menu items and white backgrounds.

-=Modern Grey=
-The new default color scheme from WordPress 3.8 lightened up!
+* 'Modern Grey' - The new default color scheme from WordPress 3.8 lightened up!

-=Post Modern Grey=
-The Modern Grey theme with grey instead of blue buttons.
+* 'Post Modern Grey' - The Modern Grey theme with grey instead of blue buttons.

 == Installation ==